-Earth's atmosphere viewed by astronauts on International Space Station on July 31, 2011.
+Earth's atmosphere viewed by astronauts on the International Space Station on July 31, 2011.

-Cooling our home planet is orders of magnitude easier today than after the next climate tipping point.
+Cooling our home planet is orders of magnitude easier today than would be after the next climate tipping point.

-Climate temperature should no longer increase if we are to mitigate the catastrophic future for generations to come.
+Climate temperature should no longer increase if we are to sustain the wellbeing of the generations to come.

 “There is the potential of finding a new, cleaner, more efficient and more attractive form of growth, with better health and less pollution, in which case the apparent ‘costs of action’ may turn out to be negative.
 In this sense, for many parts of the story of transition we should think of action in terms of investment and innovation rather than cost.
 The successes in innovation in the past decade suggest this optimistic scenario may not only be a possibility, but perhaps a probability.”